Countryside chic, serene, interior design dream

 An integral part of Heckfield Place is its culinary program.
 Overseen by Skye Gyngell, the airy Marle and cozy, brick-walled Hearth implement fruits and vegetables grown at the on-property farm.
 Breakfast starts with cinnamon-cardamom buns and lemon raspberry polenta muffins, lunch might include tagliatelle with rabbit, swiss chard and dried chili and dinner is best enjoyed with dishes straight out of the open fire at Hearth.
 Farm-to-table is a way of life here, and guests are encouraged to visit the farm and pick ingredients for their meals.

-A major spa with a 50-foot pool is in development and set to open by summer 2020 (there is already a smaller spa with five treatment rooms and personal training, Pilates and yoga studios).
-And while guests could easily spend their days relaxing and luxuriating in the peaceful English countryside life, Heckfield Place espouses cultural experiences as well.
+While guests could easily spend their days relaxing and luxuriating in the peaceful English countryside life, Heckfield Place espouses cultural experiences as well.
 The hotel’s Assembly at Heckfield Place is an incredible program that offers a rotation of screenings (in the hotel’s custom 67-seat cinema), speakers and workshops.
-This includes everything from blockbuster film showings to lectures: the program launched with Amanpour’s a talk about the need for “Truthful, not neutral” news and another about the importance of biodynamic farming.
+This includes everything from blockbuster film showings to lectures: the program launched with Christiane Amanpour’s talk about the need for “Truthful, not neutral” news and another about the importance of biodynamic farming.
+For guests who wish to venture further afield, popular diversions include horseback riding at the nearby Wellington Club and touring surrounding hamlets—for a dash of history (Jane Austen’s house is just a 30-minute drive away) and perhaps a visit to a pub for Sunday roast.

 Who Should Stay

-Couples and families with older children will appreciate the sophisticated but homey atmosphere at Heckfield Place.
-The property is ideal for a relaxing few days in the countryside, and is a great spot to visit after spending time in London.
+Couples and families with mature children will appreciate the highly sophisticated but homey and pastoral atmosphere at Heckfield Place.
+The property is ideal for a relaxing few days in the countryside and a great spot to visit after spending time in London.

 — Emma Pierce